 3. Certifications and Standards

-Just as registered broker-dealer firms must comply with FIRNA and SOX regulations and standards, providers that comply with recognized standards display an adherence to industry best practices and standards.
+Just as registered broker-dealer firms must comply with FINRA and SOX regulations and standards, providers that comply with recognized standards display an adherence to industry best practices and standards.
 While standards may not determine which service provider you choose, they can help narrow down potential suppliers.

 Nerds Support’s SaaS cloud based solution complies with many regulations that financial institutions must meet such as FINRA and SOX